Voxelers/mcthings/README.md

 A Thing can be [decorated](https://twitter.com/acstw/status/1265510248892239873) using existing decorators like [LightDecorator](mcthings/decorators/light_decorator.py) or you can create your own one.
 A [decorated house](https://github.com/juntosdesdecasa/mcthings_extra/blob/develop/tests/test_entity.py#L40).
+Scenes can also be decorated [like this sample](https://twitter.com/acstw/status/1267591965169811456) with a railway ([BorderDecorator](mcthings/decorators/border_decorator.py)) around a Scene.

 There is also a repository for experimental, incubating or with extra dependencies Things at [McThings Extra](https://github.com/juntosdesdecasa/mcthings_extra).

+A [World](mcthings/world.py) is a list of Scenes placed in concrete positions.
-A [Scene is a list](mcthings/scene.py) of Things built in a specific position and order.
+And a [Scene is a list](mcthings/scene.py) of Things built in a specific position and order.
 Scenes can be shared loading and saving them to files.
 Scenes can be also saved as Schematics and converted with [Mineways](http://www.realtimerendering.com/erich/minecraft/public/mineways/) to be used for [3D rendering and printing](https://twitter.com/acstw/status/1262944914234540032).